softprops/fasttime/README.md

 <br />

+## about

+Fastly allows you to run WASM request within a WASI-based runtime on its edge servers. `fasttime` implements those runtime interfaces using wasmtime hosted on a local HTTP server allowing you to run you Compute@Edge applications locally on your laptop.

 ## 🤸 usage

-The fastest way to get started with Compute@Edge is though [Fastly CLI](https://github.com/fastly/cli#installation)
+The fastest way to get started with [Compute@Edge](https://www.fastly.com/products/edge-compute/serverless/) is though [Fastly CLI](https://github.com/fastly/cli#installation)

 ```sh
 $ fastly compute build